 - To buy pottery made in Kaysersberg: Poterie de Kaysersberg

-My pictures of Kaysersberg
+Brief history of Kaysersberg

-You will find here the program of guided tours organized by the Tourist Office of the Valley of Kaysersberg.
+You will find here the program of the guided tours organized by the Tourist Office of the Valley of Kaysersberg.

-- 13 km from Colmar (about 23 minutes drive)
+- 13 km from Colmar (about 23 minutes)

-- 58 km from Mulhouse (about 50 minutes drive)
+- 58 km from Mulhouse (about 50 minutes)

-- 81 km from Strasbourg (about 1h05 drive)
+- 81 km from Strasbourg (about 1h05)